jwetapatel/DataAnalytic-Kickstart/README.md

 ### Theater outcomes by Launch date

 With the existing Kickstarter data, I started analyzing for Louise's crowdfunding campaign in excel.
-To reach to the conclusion first I filter the data based on parent categories and year.
+To reach to the conclusion first I filtered the data based on parent categories and year.
 Based on above filtering we analyze the theater outcomes by launch date (i.e., successful, failed or canceled).
 The graphical presentation is shown as below.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/96400887/164874623-7cf876a8-1705-454d-9a6d-6dbc38c3a544.png)